 Thanks, Rush.

-I finally got a hold of it.
+I finally got a hold of him.

-I really but you're counting it.
+I really, but you're counting it.

 I appreciate that.